expo/fyi/android-app-size.md

 # Android app size

-Let's address a common question: a developer runs a build for a simple app and then looks at the resulting artifact and asks something like "why is my app 50mb? that's huge!"
+Let's address a common question: a developer runs a build for a simple app and then looks at the resulting artifact and asks "why is my app 50mb?
+That's huge!"

 The reason is that **this is not actually the size of your app as it will be distributed on the Google Play Store** (or other stores).
 Learn more about why this is the case and how to get a more accurate picture of your app's size.